-The Ministry of Railway Transport of Turkmenistan operates the railway network.
-On the basis of the Law "On Railway Transport" and its Statute, the Ministry of Railway Transport remains the main provider of railway transportation services in the country.
+Turkmen Railways (TDY) is the state enterprise that owns and operates the railway network.
+On the basis of the Law "On Railway Transport" and its Statute, the Ministry of Railway Transport remains the main provider of railway transportation services in the country and is also responsible for design and construction of rail projects.

 The ministry makes it uncertain to establish commercial relations due to its bureaucratic structure, but an in-depth reform of the management system is going on.

-The network comprises almost 3,000 km of lines out of which about 900 km were constructed since the independence in 1991.
-All lines are single track and not electrified.
+The network comprises 3,550 km of lines out of which about 1,300 km were constructed since the independence in 1991.
+34.5 km of lines are, at the moment, double-track.
+The network is not electrified.